-Always check with your doctor first, but another remedy that’s mentioned by the American Pregnancy Association for morning sickness relief is vitamin B6 (source).
+Of course, always double-check with your doctor first, but another remedy that’s mentioned by the American Pregnancy Association for morning sickness relief is vitamin B6 (source).

 Lots of moms swear by these Pink Stork Morning Sickness Candies.
 They contain vitamin B6 + ginger, and they’re organic.

-When I was pregnant with my first son, I kept saltine crackers by my bed at all times.
+During my first pregnancy, I also kept saltine crackers by my bed at all times.
 Sometimes I would even snack on a couple of them before getting out of bed to help settle my stomach.

-With my second son, I snacked on salted pistachios.
+With my second, I snacked on salted pistachios daily.

 Pistachios are lower in calories compared to some nuts and contain roughly 37% of the recommended intake of vitamin B6 (source).